-The Western Arctic Research Centre (IRC) has been in operation since 1964.
+The Western Arctic Research Centre (WARC) has been in operation since 1964.
 It is located in Inuvik, NWT, just south of the tree line on the eastern edge of the Mackenzie Delta, in an ideal location to support researchers working in the northern NWT and northern Yukon.

 Inuvik, a town of approximately 3,500 residents, acts as a regional centre for the northern NWT, and as such offers many amenities to visiting researchers.
 These include grocery stores, a hardware store, a department store, several ground and air shipping companies, a full-service Canada Post outlet, ATMs, a full-service CIBC branch, restaurants, and recreational facilities.